waimea-dlcollins/Level-3-programming-assessment/development.md

 ## Date: 31/3/2025

-added a timer that tracks how long it takes for the player to finish the maze and then tells the elapsed seconds when the player has completed the maze.
+added a timer using a private function that tracks how long it takes for the player to finish the maze and then tells the elapsed seconds when the player has completed the maze (reached the finish).

 <img width="364" alt="Screenshot 2025-04-08 at 9 03 27 AM" src="https://github.com/user-attachments/assets/03606939-b5ba-4d33-a713-5c426476999a" />
 <img width="402" alt="Screenshot 2025-04-08 at 9 03 21 AM" src="https://github.com/user-attachments/assets/f243a7ad-9d84-442c-9765-b6b01a25e507" />